rwaltr/home-ops/README.md

 #### 🐦 Talos

 Talos is a OS that is configured by a YAML manifest.
-You can see this in `:/cluster`
+You can see this in `:/infra/talos`

+I use `talhelper` to further abstract Talos's config for easy config file expandability

 ### 🐧 Gitops